Chen Kun: 2005–2016: Films and acclaim

 Chen played the role of Qian Xuesen in the biopic of the author released in 2012.
 He received critical acclaim for his capturing his character's growth from young to old, and was awarded the Best Actor award at the Shanghai Film Critics Awards for the second time.
 The same year, he starred in Painted Skin: The Resurrection, the sequel to Painted Skin.
 The film grossed over 700 million yuan ($109.8 million), becoming the highest-grossing Chinese-language movie of all time then.

 Chen then starred in Bends, which was screened in the Un Certain Regard section at the 2013 Cannes Film Festival.
 Chen won the Best Actor award at the 2013 International du Film de Femmes de Sale held in Morocco.
+Chen was crowned as the "Weibo King" at the 2013 Sina Weibo Night for his popularity on the micro-blogging site.

 Chen starred in fantasy epics in 2015; Zhong Kui: Snow Girl and the Dark Crystal as well as Mojin: The Lost Legend where he played Hu Bayi, the main character of the popular tomb-raiding novel series.
 Mojin was a huge commercial success, breaking the box office record for a local language IMAX film in China.

 In 2016, Chen starred alongside Bai Baihe in crime caper film Chongqing Hot Pot.
 The film received acclaim and positive word-of-mouth, grossing 152 million yuan in four days.
 He also made a special appearance in the romantic comedy Beautiful Accident opposite his Rest on Your Shoulder co-star Gwei Lun-mei.
 The same year, Chen co-produced and starred in his first television variety Twenty Four Hours.
 The first episode was broadcast on January 21 on Zhejiang Television and ranked first in ratings.

 2017–present: Return to television

-In 2018, Chen starred in republican spy drama Lost in 1949 as twin brothers, and historical drama The Rise of Phoenixes as a calculating and ambitious royal prince.
-These two dramas are co-produced by Chen himself, and also mark his return to the small screen after a decade.

-Chen is set to star in the wuxia film The Weary Poet, and fantasy film The Yinyang Master, adapted from Ohmyoji game.
+In 2018, Chen starred in the period spy drama Lost in 1949 (also known as The Double, 脱身) as twin brothers from First Cuts Features' CEO and show runner Tang XiRu (唐郗汝) and Wang QiNan (汪启楠).
+He also starred in the costume drama The Rise of Phoenixes as a calculating and ambitious royal prince.
+These two dramas, co-produced by Chen, marked his return to the small screen after a decade, only to mixed reviews and low ratings.
+He also starred in fantasy film The Yinyang Master (2021), adapted from Ohmyoji game.

 In 2021, he was selected as jury member at 11th Beijing International Film Festival for Tiantan Awards.